Chanpisal/English-Grammar-Proficiency-Quiz-Application/README.md

 # English Grammar Proficiency Quiz Application

 ## Project Description
 The English Grammar Proficiency Quiz Application is a fun and interactive platform designed to help users improve their English grammar skills.
-The application allows users to practice grammar through quizzes, track their progress, and receive feedback for their answers.
+The application allows users to practice grammar through quizzes, track their progress, and receive feedback for their answers as well as the link to access the websitr for further improvement.
 It features a user-friendly interface, performance tracking, and sound effects to create an engaging learning experience.

 ---